Appendix D. Enabling Swap Partition

 Creating and Attaching EBS Volume in AWS

-To create a new EBS volume and attach it to the backup appliance, perform the following steps:
+To create a new EBS volume and attach it to the backup appliance, do the following:

 - Log in to the AWS Management Console using credentials of an AWS account where the backup appliance resides.

-- Navigate to Services > Compute and click EC2.
-The EC2 console will open.
+- Navigate to All Services > Compute and click EC2.

-- To create the EBS volume, navigate to Volumes and click Create Volume.
-The Create volume wizard will open.
+- In the EC2 console, navigate to Volumes and click Create Volume.

 - At the Volume settings section of the wizard, do the following: